 When the weather outside is frightful, you don’t need to rely on a fire to keep your home warm– that’s what your furnace is for.
-But what happens if, rather than keeping your house warm and cozy, your furnace is blowing cold air instead?
-Often, this is a fairly simple solution, and our furnace repair company in Garner is sharing some causes for this problem as well as some ways to troubleshoot.
+What should you do if, rather than keeping your house warm and cozy, your furnace is blowing cold air instead of producing heat?

 The Thermostat Is Set Incorrectly

-If you’ve ever had a device not come on and start panicking that it’s broken, only to realize it’s not plugged in…Your thermostat being set incorrectly is a similar situation.
-If you feel your furnace is blowing cold air, check your thermostat first, and make sure it’s not set on cool.
-Whether someone bumped it, a child was playing with it, or you had a warm day not long ago and forgot to reset it, thermostat settings are often one of the common and simple reasons for cold air to blow from your system.
+If you notice your furnace is blowing cold air, check your thermostat first, and make sure it’s not set on cool.
+Whether someone bumped it, a child was playing near it, or you had a warm day not long ago and forgot to reset it, thermostat settings are often one of the common and simple reasons for cold air to blow from your system.

 Your Thermostat Isn’t Compatible with Your Furnace

-Thermostats aren’t universal to every furnace, so if you have a furnace that’s older than 10 years old, and you purchased a new smart thermostat, like a Nest, it may simply be that the two aren’t compatible.
+Thermostats are not universal to every furnace, so if you have a furnace that’s older than 10 years old, and you purchased a new smart thermostat, like a Nest, it may simply be that the furnace and thermostat are not compatible.

 There are three types of thermostats:

-Most smart thermosets are low voltage, so if you have a line voltage or millivolt, it will kick the system on, but it will blow cold air.
+Most smart thermostats are low voltage, so if you have a line voltage or millivolt, it will kick the system on, but it will blow cold air.

 Similarly, consider the stage of your system.
-A single stage system runs at full capacity all the time while a multi-stage (or stage two system) can run at low or high speeds.
+A single-stage system runs at full capacity all the time while a multi-stage (or stage two system) can run at low or high speeds.
 Some thermostats aren’t compatible with multi-stage systems.
 If you are unsure whether or not your new thermostat is compatible with your furnace, contact an experienced skilled furnace technician to schedule an inspection of your furnace and thermostat compatibility.

 The Pilot Light Is Out

-Is your furnace in a drafty basement or other area where a small flame can easily be blown out?
-If so, that may be the problem if you have an older furnace (newer furnaces have electric pilots that don’t need to be on all the time).
-The pilot is a small flame that is continuously lit to keep the larger burners going when the heat kicks on, but if it goes out, there’s no spark to light the larger burners, thus, no heat traveling through the ducts.
+The pilot is a small flame that is continuously lit to keep the larger burners going when the heat kicks on.
+If the pilot light goes out, there’s no spark to light the larger burners, thus, no heat can travel through the ducts.

 Schedule Furnace Repair for Your Garner Home Today